GymFit-Project/GymFit/README.md

 **App Overview:**

+**Description**: GymnFit is a Health and Fitness app that allows users to explore new workout routines depending on their fitness and body goals.
+The app is designed for anyone that works out regularly as well as for people that want to start exercising.

 - Category: Health and Fitness.
 It tracks workout routines.
 - Mobile: Mobile app designed for IOS devices.
 - Story: There are not many fitness apps in the market, we want to provide a personal plan for each person depending on their goals.
 Gymnfit contains different levels of workout to cater for users with different abilities.